 Though we only tried these two touristy sights, we heard from other travellers that the others weren’t really any better.
 We decided a change of plans was in order.

-6. Driving through the hills lets you see all the sights you need
+6. Riding through the hills lets you see all the sights you need

 A beautiful stream beyond Chelevara falls